whg-training/whg-training-resources/docs/genome_wide_association_studies/principal_components_analysis/getting_setup.md

         resources/
             1000GP_Phase3.sample

-### Getting started

-Open a terminal window and first make sure you are in the right directory:
+Make sure you are working in the above folder - you will need both a terminal and an R session.
+In the terminal:

 ```
 cd /path/to/PCA_practical
 ```

-**Note.** This should be the folder where you downloaded the data.

-Also, in R / RStudio please set this directory as your current directory - either using the `setwd()` command like this:
+In your R/RStudio session:

 *In R/RStudio:*
 ```
 setwd( '/path/to/PCA_practical' )
 ```

-or by using the menu option `Session`->`Set working directory`->`Choose Directory`) in RStudio.

 ### Overview